 EPA Assessment Grant

 In May 2014, the City of Tigard was awarded two brownfield grants from the Environmental Protection Agency for community-wide assessment.
-Each grant is $200,000; one is for hazardous substances contamination, and the other is for petroleum contamination.
-The grant period goes through July 6, 2017.
+Each grant was $200,000; one was for hazardous substances contamination, and the other was for petroleum contamination.
+The grant period expired July 6, 2017.

-The EPA Community-Wide Assessment grant funding will accelerate Tigard’s goal of working with business and property owners to clean up occupied, vacant, and/or underutilized brownfields for redevelopment.
-The City will focus this resource on its 193-acre downtown urban renewal district, the Vertical Housing Development Zone and sites within Tigard’s approximately 1,100 acres of employment land (industrial, commercial, and mixed use zones).
+The EPA Community-Wide Assessment grant funding accelerated Tigard’s goal of working with business and property owners to clean up occupied, vacant, and/or underutilized brownfields for redevelopment.
+The City focused this resource on its 193-acre downtown urban renewal district, the Vertical Housing Development Zone and sites within Tigard’s approximately 1,100 acres of employment land (industrial, commercial, and mixed use zones).

-The grant will allow the City to complete an inventory of its industrial and employment areas, building on the inventory that was compiled for its downtown area.
-The grant will also fund environmental assessments and cleanup planning at targeted properties, including the properties of interested private sector owners or developers, to ensure that contamination does not pose a barrier to productive expansion or reuse of the sites.
-It will also be used to support community planning to identify feasible uses of these sites, identify needed infrastructure upgrades or other improvements to support development, and build community support for redevelopment.
+The grant allowed the City to complete an inventory of its industrial and employment areas, building on the inventory that was compiled for its downtown area.
+The grant funded environmental assessments and cleanup planning at targeted properties, including the properties of interested private sector owners or developers, to ensure that contamination did not pose a barrier to productive expansion or reuse of the sites.
+It was also be used to support community planning to identify feasible uses of these sites, identify needed infrastructure upgrades or other improvements to support development, and build community support for redevelopment.

 Vertical Housing Development Zone

-The Vertical Housing Development Zone (VHDZ) is among the areas where grant activities will be targeted.
+The Vertical Housing Development Zone (VHDZ) was among the areas where grant activities were targeted.
 Tigard’s VHDZ includes two areas within the city that are well positioned for mixed-use multi-story development.
 Tigard’s downtown and the majority of the area within the Tigard Triangle are eligible for a vertical housing tax exemption.
 The partial property tax exemption applies to new construction on the first four floors of residential development built above a non-residential ground floor.